fasakinhenry/Xmas_c_codes/README.md

 - **Lack of exception handling** : C basically relies on values and error codes for error handling and this can make code complex and error-prone compared to languages with exception handling mechanisms.

 - **Verbosity** : C code can be more verbose compared to higher-level languages.
 Certain tasks may require more lines of code in C than in languages with more abstraction.

+- **Limited Support for Multithreading** : C does not have built-in support for multithreading, making concurrent programming more challenging compared to languages with native support for threading.

+-